Disability Law Clinic Resource Referral Guide

 • Human Rights claims on grounds of disability discrimination, including claims that relate to disability and other grounds, and failure to accommodate

-• Questions related to eligibility for private disability insurance, like Long Term Disability Insurance
+• Questions related to eligibility for private disability insurance, like long term disability Insurance

 • Questions from people living in an institutional setting that provides personal support to them